Antoni Gaudí and Barcelona: The World Heritage Route

 Architect of Catalan Identity and World Heritage

-Work on the Sagrada Família began in 1882 under the architect Francisco de Paula del Villar y Lozano, but the project was transferred to Gaudí the following year due to a dispute over the church’s stylistic direction.
-A devout Catholic, Gaudí would spend the rest of his life turning the Sagrada Família into his magnum opus.
+Work on the Sagrada Família began in 1882 under the architect Francisco de Paula del Villar y Lozano.
+However, the project was transferred to Gaudí the following year due to a dispute over the church’s stylistic direction.
+A devout Catholic, Gaudí would spend the rest of his life turning the Sagrada Família into his opus magnum.
 Nonetheless, by his death in 1926, less than a quarter of the monumental basilica had been completed.

 In 1883, the same year that Gaudí took over the construction of the Sagrada Família, he was also commissioned to construct a house for the stock and currency broker Manel Vicens i Montaner.
-Located in the Gràcia district of Barcelona, Casa Vicens exemplifies the orientalist influences that were trending in European art and architecture at the turn of the 2oth century.
+Located in the Gràcia district of Barcelona, Casa Vicens exemplifies the Orientalist influences that were trending in European art and architecture at the turn of the 20th century.

 The house is built in the Neo-Mudéjar, or Moorish Revival, a style that has its roots in the period of Muslim domination of the Iberian Peninsula, which ended with the Reconquista at the end of the 15th century.
 The arabesque tiling patterns, arch-shaped windows, and red brick ornamentation all pay homage to Spain’s Moorish past.
 These traditional elements, combined with more contemporary designs like Gaudí’s original ironwork, result in a striking example of eclectic modernist architecture.

 Casa Vicens was completed in 1885 and changed hands several times after the original owner’s death a decade later.
 Following a number of renovations, it was finally opened to the public as a museum in 2017 to commemorate the first of many houses that Gaudí would be commissioned to design over the course of his career.